To see a complete list of courses offered and their descriptions, visit the online course catalog.

 Sex, Drugs and Dynamic Optimization: The Economics of Risky Behavior

-Papageorge, Nick W
+Papageorge, Nicholas W

-Fall 2023
+Fall 2025

 We apply the tools of economic analysis to understand behaviors that are enjoyable today, but may have negative consequences in the future.